andrewalumkal/ExecuteSQLWithRetry/README.md

 # ExecuteSQLWithRetry
-Executes a given SQL statement or stored procedure with option to specify lock_timeout and number of retries
+Executes a given SQL statement or stored procedure with option to specify lock_timeout and max number of retries

 ```
 EXEC dbo.ExecuteSQLWithRetry @sql = N'', --SQL statement or Stored proc to be execute.
 Required parameter.